 Additionally, ACCESS Coaches are in close contact with the Academic Success Center to establish tutoring appointments for students who need ongoing one-on-one tutoring, or drop-in assistance through the math lab, learning lab, or writing lab.
 Coaches are able to run reports showing the amount of time each student spends with a tutor .
 The report allows us to follow up directly with the tutor if there are any questions, concerns or suggestions for instructional methods to meet the student’s needs and support student success.

 ACCESS Coaches frequently connect students with the counseling services that are available on campus; and, they also work closely with the Residence Life staff to support and advocate for our students outside of the classroom.
-On occasion, the ACCESS Director and Coach may be requested to participate in residence life disciplinary meetings when necessary.
+On occasion, the ACCESS Coordinator and Coach may be requested to participate in residence life disciplinary meetings when necessary.

 Weekly Contact with Parent

-The ACCESS Coach and Director are available any time to help parents navigate the Lincoln College system so that their questions are answered and any concerns are addressed.
+The ACCESS Coach and Coordinator are available any time to help parents navigate the Lincoln College system so that their questions are answered and any concerns are addressed.
 Additionally, the ACCESS coach will contact the student’s parent(s) at least once a week, via phone or email, to inform them of their student’s academic progress and to make them aware of any concerns, deadlines, upcoming events, etc.